Pravanjankuanr/Blinkit-Data-Analysis/README.md

 ### 2. Data Cleaning

 ```
-In the "Fat Content" column, there are inconsistencies in how values like "Low Fat," "low fat," "Reg," and "Regular" are recorded.
-To improve the accuracy and impact of the dashboard, we cleaned the data by standardizing these values into consistent categories.
-This ensured uniformity, making the data more reliable and enhancing the overall effectiveness of the dashboard for better analysis and decision-making.
+In the "Fat Content" column, there are inconsistencies in how values like "Low Fat", "low fat", "Reg" and "Regular" are recorded.
+We cleaned the data by standardizing these values into consistent categories.
+This ensured uniformity, making the data more reliable and enhancing the dashboard's overall effectiveness, enabling better analysis and decision-making.
 ```

 ![Before_Data_Cleaning](Before-data-cleaning.png)

 ```
-After cleaning the data, we standardized the "Fat Content" column to only include two consistent values: "Regular" and "Low Fat."
-This simplification eliminated inconsistencies and ensured that the data was uniform, making it more reliable and impactful for analysis and visualization in the dashboard.
+After cleaning the data, we standardized the "Fat Content" column to include only two consistent values: "Regular" and "Low Fat"
+This simplification eliminated inconsistencies and ensured that the data was uniform,
+making it more reliable and impactful for analysis and visualization in the dashboard.
 ```

 ![After_Data_Cleaning](After-data-cleaning.png)